1300 361 646

 Rats have survived millions of years by being extremely wary of unfamiliar objects, and will often stay in the same place until they have eaten their food source.
 In places such as homes and commercial properties where there is plenty of food and rubbish, it doesn’t take long for a rat infestation to become a real problem.

-Studies conducted in the 1950’s and published in the British Journal of Psychology here show that rats are Neophobic – have a fear of new things.
-This is problematic when bait is introduced to the rats environment because the rat might avoid the bait completely, making this rat control method ineffective.
+Studies conducted in the 1950s and published in the British Journal of Psychology here show that rats are Neophobic – have a fear of new things.
+This is problematic when the bait is introduced to the rat’s environment because the rat might avoid the bait completely, making this rat control method ineffective.
 For this reason, Neophobia does not cause super rats.

 Lazy or Incorrect Pest Control Methods